admb-project/adstudio/README.md

 ### "Emacs admb-mode and tmb-mode, without the Emacs"

-The main purpose of AD Studio is to make the convenient Emacs Emacs features of admb-mode and tmb-mode available to non-Emacs users.
+One of the main goals of AD Studio is to make the convenient Emacs features of `admb-mode` and `tmb-mode` available to non-Emacs users.
 In other words, to disable the standard Emacs behavior.

 Experienced Emacs users may prefer to ignore the AD Studio [.emacs](dot/.emacs) file, and simply install and load ADMB Mode (`admb.el`) and TMB Mode (`tmb.el`)